CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - Compatible version of JRE present on host or accessed via network share
 - JRE 8 required when utilizing CIS-CAT Pro Assessor to POST reports to CIS-CAT Pro Dashboard
 	- 64-bit Java recommended for faster performance
+	- Versions 8.251+ of Java are NOT supported
-- JRE 9+ supported only for CIS-CAT Pro Assessor v4 activities
+- JRE 9, 10, 11, 12 and 13 are supported only for CIS-CAT Pro Assessor v4 activities
 	- Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
 This can be ignored and will not halt the assessment.
-	- Java 9+ will prevent posting reports to Dashboard
+	- Java 8.251+, 9, 10, 11, 12 and 13 will prevent posting reports to Dashboard
 - OpenJDK (free and open-source) implementations are supported.
-See [OpenJDK.java.net](https://openjdk.java.net "Apache Java website") for information.
+We have found this [website](https://adoptopenjdk.net/") easy to navigate.
+The official source is [OpenJDK](https://openjdk.java.net).
 - Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system

 **Recommended Minimum**: